 - Pre-Confirmation Matters in Chapter 13.
 In all cases filed under Chapter 13 where the debtor is required to file monthly operating reports, the debtor shall file a statement which contains “adequate information” about:

-- an analysis of the amount which would be received by unsecured creditors if the estate of the debtor were to be liquidated under Chapter 7 of Title 11, and
+- an analysis of the amount which would be received by unsecured creditors if the estate of the debtor were to be liquidated under Chapter 7; and

 - a projection of the net disposable income of the debtor for the term of the plan.

 - For purposes of this rule, "adequate information" shall mean information of a kind, and in sufficient detail, as far as reasonably practicable in light of the nature and history of the debtor and the condition of the debtor's books and records, that will enable creditors and the trustee to make an informed judgment about confirmation of the plan.

 - In business Chapter 13 cases, the pre-confirmation statement shall be filed twenty-one (21) days prior to the confirmation hearing.
 Copies of the pre-confirmation statement shall be served upon all creditors, the trustee, the United States trustee, and other persons who have requested notice pursuant to Bankruptcy Rule 2002.

 Note: Refer to Standing and Administrative Orders regarding Chapter 13 procedures, available online.

 The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
 The standing and administrative orders referenced in the note include, at the time of this amendment, Administrative Order 13-004 and Amended Standing Order No. 19.
 The rule also references Chapter 13 plans, an approved form of which is available online as Local Form 13-21.